Football analyst Kirk Herbstreit's popular dog, Ben, dies

 The 55-year-old former Ohio State quarterback said he’s had dogs his whole life but “Ben was 1 on 1.”

+Ben’s last trip to a college football game was in Bloomington, Ind. on Oct.
+26 when Indiana beat Washington 31-17.
+Ben was part of the ESPN crew who was at IU for College GameDay’s show that morning.

-Ben last traveled to Bloomington, Indiana, for the Hoosiers’ game against Washington on Oct.
-26. His friendliness and frolicking made him a favorite with players, coaches and fans, and condolences poured in online.
+His friendliness and frolicking made him a favorite with players, coaches and fans, and condolences have poured in online since Herbstreit’s announcement.

+In fact, Herbstreit even posted later on Thursday afternoon that his “phone hasn’t stopped ringing for the last 3 hours from texts and tweets about my boy Ben.
+I’m truly overwhelmed by how many people he touched-and from the bottom of my heart thank you for sending your best wishes and letting me know how much you loved him.”

-Pat McAfee, the former Indianapolis Colts punter who co-hosts Gameday with Herbstreit, posted on X that Ben “was a bright spot in everybody’s lives… if you met him you loved him.”
+Pat McAfee, the former Indianapolis Colts punter who co-hosts College Gameday with Herbstreit, posted on X that Ben “was a bright spot in everybody’s lives… if you met him you loved him.”

+Multiple college athletics programs have also shared their condolences on social media.
+Some of those programs include Oklahoma Athletics, Ohio State football, Georgia football and Texas Athletics.